-The College of Pharmacy at Chicago State University is not responsible for and does not offer replacement or indemnification for personal belongings that are lost or stolen anywhere on University owned or controlled property.
-Nor is replacement or indemnification provided while attending a curricular or extracurricular event hosted by, co-sponsored or endorsed by the University or the College of Pharmacy.
+The College is not responsible for and does not offer replacement or indemnification for personal belongings that are lost or stolen anywhere on University owned or controlled property.
+Nor is replacement or indemnification provided while attending a curricular or extracurricular event hosted by, co-sponsored or endorsed by the University or the College.
 All individuals are responsible for taking the appropriate steps necessary to safeguard their own personal belongings.
-In addition, neither the University nor the College of Pharmacy is responsible for loss or damage to one's personal vehicle while parked on property owned or controlled by Chicago State University.
+In addition, neither the University nor the College is responsible for loss or damage to one's personal vehicle while parked on property owned or controlled by Chicago State University.
 This includes but is not limited to theft and/or vandalism from an individual's vehicle as well as damage resulting from another motorist.

-The College of Pharmacy reserves the right to rescind or otherwise modify the provisions of this Student Handbook with or without notice.
-The provisions outlined in this Student Handbook do not constitute a contract between Chicago State University College of Pharmacy and a student.
-Neither the College of Pharmacy nor the Chicago State University System is responsible for any misrepresentation of its requirements or provisions that might arise as a result of error in preparation of this Student Handbook.
+The College reserves the right to rescind or otherwise modify the provisions of this Student Handbook with or without notice.
+The provisions outlined in this Student Handbook do not constitute a contract between the College and a student.
+Neither the College nor the Chicago State University System is responsible for any misrepresentation of its requirements or provisions that might arise as a result of error in preparation of this Student Handbook.

-Additionally, students are expected to read, understand, and abide by the policies outlined in each course syllabus and the College of Pharmacy Universal Syllabus Addendum.
+Additionally, students are expected to read, understand, and abide by the policies outlined in each course syllabus and the Universal Syllabus Addendum.